Grimaze (band)

 Grimaze (stylized in all caps) is a Bulgarian metal band from Sofia.
-The band consists of vocalists Georgi Ivanov and Pavel Krumov, guitarist Melina Krumova and bassist Philip Kolarov.
+The band consists of Pavel Krumov - vocals, Melina Krumova - guitar, Georgi Ivanov - guitar and vocals and Philip Kolarov - bass.

 History

 The band was formed in 2013.
 In 2016, Grimaze released their first two singles, "Survival of the Fittest" and "My Vow".
 Later on in the year, the band released their first EP, Dreammares.

 In 2018, the band released their album Planet Grimaze, along with a video for the song "Endless Life Force".

 In the autumn of 2018, Grimaze was a part of the Anticult Balkan Tour 2018 with Decapitated, Hatesphere, Thy Disease and Dehydrated.